astravant/digitalgarden/_notes/daily-notes.md

 # February 4, 2019

-- One of the hardest parts of running a business in knowing what to do and what to focus on -- having clarity.
+- One of the hardest parts of running a business in knowing what to focus on -- having clarity.
 Starting a new business or new endeavor can be overwhelming.
 - Lack of knowledge or resources typically isn't the problem - it's lack of understanding of where to start.
 There's no shortage of information.
+- ==We're drowning in information and starving for wisdom.==

 # January 13, 2019

-> It would be a sin to not share what is inside of your head with the world.
-The creativty you share will make the world a more productive and happier place.
-Don't rob the world of your gifts.
+==It would be a sin to not share what is inside of your head with the world.
+The creativty you share will help make the world a more productive and happier place.
+Don't rob the world of your gifts.==

 # January 9, 2019

 - If you are driven by materialistic items and buying things i.e. working for a new watch or new car (selfish goals that benefit you and you alone) you will never be truly fulfilled, no matter how many things you accumulate.
 - Successful people are driven by fulfilling a mission and helping/serving.
 Something much bigger than themselves.
 Selfless goals that benefit humanity.
 (They may reward themselves with material items, but that is not their primary motivator, rather a by-product).

-> Happiness comes from setting life goals for yourself and progressing and improving as a person as you work towards them and being able to celebrate those achievements with those closest to you.
+> Happiness comes from setting life goals for oneself and progressing and improving as a person as you work towards them and being able to celebrate those achievements with those closest to you.

 # January 6, 2019

-# Questions
+### Questions

 - How/why do you keep going?
 (I’ve realized it’s not about the money, that’s what you hear all the time but when you’re broke that’s typically your primary motivator and focus.
 Once you have it, it’s not the goal anymore.)
-- Money does not make you happy, but not having money can make you unhappy.
+- ==Money does not make you happy, but not having money can make you unhappy.==
 - When were you happiest in life?
 Now or younger with less responsibilities?
-- If you could not pass any money to your kids, what 3 strategies or tips would you give them?
+- Q: If you could not pass any money to your kids, what 3 strategies or tips would you give them?

 - Book on money [Thou Shall Prosper: Ten Commandments for Making Money](https://www.amazon.com/Thou-Shall-Prosper-Commandments-Making/dp/0470485884).